Flamethrower: Early 20th century

 During the siege of Port Arthur, Japanese combat engineers used hand pumps to spray kerosene into Russian trenches.
 Once the Russians were covered with the flammable liquid, the Japanese would throw bundles of burning rags at them.

-Before WW1, German pioneers used the Brandröhre M.95 a weapon consisting of a sheet metal tube (125 mm wide and 1.2 m long) filled with an incendiary mixture, and a friction igniter activated by a lanyard.
+Before WWI, German pioneers used the Brandröhre M.95 a weapon consisting of a sheet metal tube (125 mm wide and 1.2 m long) filled with an incendiary mixture, and a friction igniter activated by a lanyard.
 The Brandröhre was designed to be used against enemy casemates; a long pole was used to reach the target and the lanyard was pulled to ignite the fuel; producing a 2 m long stream of fire.
 Those weapons were deployed in six-man teams and were limited by their short range.
-In theory the Brandröhre was replaced by the flamethrower in 1909 but it was still in use in WW1; it was used during the assaults on Fort du Camp-des-Romains in 1914 and Fort Vaux in 1916.
+In theory the Brandröhre was replaced by the flamethrower in 1909 but it was still in use in WWI; it was used during the assaults on Fort du Camp-des-Romains in 1914 and Fort Vaux in 1916.

 Bernhard Reddeman, a German military officer and former fireman, converted steam powered fire engines into flamethrowers; his design was demonstrated in 1907.

 The English word flamethrower is a loan-translation of the German word Flammenwerfer, since the modern flamethrower was invented in Germany.
 The first flamethrower, in the modern sense, is usually credited to Richard Fiedler.
 He submitted evaluation models of his Flammenwerfer to the German Army in 1901.
 The most significant model submitted was a portable device, consisting of a vertical single cylinder 4 ft long, horizontally divided in two, with pressurized gas in the lower section and flammable oil in the upper section.
 On depressing a lever the propellant gas forced the flammable oil into and through a rubber tube and over a simple igniting wick device in a steel nozzle.
 The weapon projected a jet of fire and enormous clouds of smoke some 20 yd.
 It was a single-shot weapon—for burst firing, a new igniter section was attached each time.
 In 1905 Fiedler's flamethrower was demonstrated to the Prussian Committee of Engineers.
 In 1908 Fiedler started working with Reddeman and made some adjustments to the design; an experimental pioneer company was created to further test the weapon.